aufartirta/Brazil-E-Commerce-Product/analysis.md

 JOIN translations t
 ON p.product_category_name = t.product_category_name;
 ```
-While freight value is calculated based on the product's weight and measurement, in this dataset the freight values are already provided.
+While freight value is calculated based on the product's weight and measurement, freight values are already provided in this dataset.

 ```sql
 --Identify Total Order Values per Product Category